If I Stop Drinking Alcohol Will I Lose Weight?

 This is just my opinion, of course, but if you have to choose between prioritizing your weight and prioritizing your sobriety, your sobriety should come first.

-Will You Lose Weight If You Quit Drinking Alcohol?
+Will I Lose Weight If I Quit Drinking Alcohol?